smas7832/Rhythm/README.md

 - Go to **Settings → Apps → Rhythm → Permissions** to grant manually
 - Restart the app after granting permissions
 - Check that storage access is enabled for your music folders

+#### **Metadata Editing Limitations (Android 11+)**
+- **Cannot modify files**: Due to Android's scoped storage security model, apps can only modify files they created
+- **Read-only files**: Music files imported from other sources, downloads, or file transfers cannot be edited
+- **What still works**:
+  - ✅ Metadata changes update in Rhythm's library (playlists, sorting, search)
+  - ✅ Files created/recorded by Rhythm can be edited
+  - ✅ View all metadata for any file
+- **Why this happens**:
+  - Android 11+ prevents apps from modifying files they don't own to protect user data
+  - This is a system-level security restriction, not an app limitation
+  - Other music players face the same restriction
+- **Workaround**: Use a desktop app or dedicated metadata editor that has broader file access

 #### **Media Scanning Problems**
 - Ensure music files are in accessible locations